As long as people have been living near each other they've had social customs - ways that they

 - Don't type anything that you wouldn't say to a person's face.

-potential employer or life partner to read these words?"
+world ends.
+Before you hit send, think: Would I want a potential employer or life partner to read this?

 - Finally, if someone's breaking these rules, and you just have to say something, say it in private email.